-A friend of mine recently read The Count of Monte Cristo and passed it on to me when he finished.
+A friend of mine recently read The Count of Monte Cristo and passed it on to me.
 As an author, I should probably discourage this practice, but I plead a War Zone Exemption.
-I am halfway through, so please don’t spoil it.
+I am halfway through the novel, so please don’t spoil it.
 Despite its antiquated prose style, my knowledge of the basic plot from movies, and halfhearted attempts to read it in school, I thoroughly enjoy the story.

 With themes such as revenge for wrongs, personal justice, and perseverance when all seems lost, The Count of Monte Cristo appeals to the teenager in me who still feels compelled to read Call of the Wild every few years.
 And that got me to thinking about the Young Adult Fiction category again.
 I’ve written before about the violence in L’homme Theroux and acceptable limits in Young Adult Fiction, but let me summarize what I have read in the first half of this book.

 - Drug use, opium and hashish mixed together as sleeping aid (so perhaps it was prescription abuse)

 - Attempted infanticide